Ph.D. Candidate in Management Science

 Instructor, UBC Sauder School of Business

-COMM 204 - Logistics and Operations Management, core course of Bachelor of Commerce program (Summer 2023)
+COMM 204 - Logistics and Operations Management (Summer 2023)

 Teaching Evaluation: 4.95/5.0